slymum/userauthentication/README.md

 **NOTE:** server is running on port 3000 by default  , please check the port number if it is required <https://github.com/slymum/userauthentication/blob/main/configs/serverConfig.js>

 ## how to use

- 1.the system is bootstrapped with 1 admin user, 2 supervisors and 5 team members for each supervisor
+1. the system is bootstrapped with 1 admin user, 2 supervisors and 5 team members for each supervisor

 2. default password for all users is password